slatedocs/slate/source/includes/api/_membership.md

 **NOTE:** If you are calling this method with the `external_member` parameter, `member` is not required.

+####exclude_workgroup

+A single workgroup identifier or an array of workgroup identifiers indicating workgroup.
+This is basically a filter that exludes membership information for members that belongs to this workgroup.

 ####external_member

 A single external account identifier or an array of external account identifiers indicating accounts for whom to return memberships.